EndangeredMassa/subprocess/README.md

 var config = {
   processName: {
     dependsOn: ['<other proc name>', ...],  // optional
+    command: 'node',
-    command: 'node index.js --port=%port%', // %port% is populated with the port
+    commandArgs: ['index.js', '%port%'],    // %port% is replaced with the port
     port: 9999,                             // omit to get a random available port
     logPath: './log/process.log',           // file path to log file for stdio
     spawnOptions: {},                       // options to pass to child_process.spawn